ImperialCollegeLondon/virtual_ecosystem/docs/source/virtual_rainforest/core/data.md

 ### Loading data from a configuration

-The configuration files for a Virtual Rainforest simulation can include a data configuration section.
+The configuration files for a Virtual Ecosystem simulation can include a data configuration section.
 This can be used to automatically load multiple datasets into a Data object.
 The configuration file is TOML formatted and should contain an entry like the example below for each variable to be loaded.